 If you receive one of those calls trust your instincts and do not disclose personal or any security information to anyone you don't know.
-Be vigilant and remember that you can make a report online through www.actionfraud.police.uk or by ringing 0300 123 2040.
+Be vigilant and remember that you can make a report online through Action Fraud or by phoning 0300 123 2040.

 Action Fraud Alert

-Members of the Public can sign up to Action Fraud Alert, for free and receive direct, verified accurate information about scams & fraud in their area, via email, recorded voice and text message.
+Members of the public can sign up to Action Fraud Alert for free and receive direct, verified accurate information about scams and fraud in their area, by email, recorded voice and text message.